- Home

 PET scan

-How it’s done – A small amount of radioactive glucose solution will be injected into a vein, usually in your arm.
-You will need to sit quietly for 30–90 minutes while the solution travels through your body.
-Your whole body will then be scanned for raised levels of radioactive glucose.
-Cancer cells show up brighter on the scan pictures because they are more active and take up more of the glucose solution than normal cells do.
+How it’s done – A small amount of radioactive glucose solution is injected into a vein, usually in your arm.
+You will sit quietly for 30–90 minutes as the glucose solution travels around your body.
+You then lie on a table that moves through the scanning machine very slowly.
+Cancer cells take up more of the glucose solution than normal cells, so they show up brighter on the scan.
+This test is painless.

-To confirm a diagnosis of mesothelioma, the pathologist sometimes needs to do further tests on the tissue sample using special stains.
-These look for specific molecules that may help to tell mesothelioma apart from other types of cancer.
+To confirm a diagnosis of mesothelioma, the pathologist sometimes needs to do further tests on the tissue sample.
+These are known as molecular tests and special stains.
+They look for specific molecules that help to tell mesothelioma apart from other types of cancer.

 Diagnosis from fluid samples